sethmerck/Car_Data/README.md

 # READ ME

-This is a personal project to aid in my search of buying another used car and to understand the trends in the used car market in my local area.
+This is a project to aid in my search of buying another used car and to understand the trends in the used car market in my local area.

 The Python scripts I used to collect and clean used car data are located in this repository.
 I then compiled these scripts into one script "main.py" which automatically runs once every few days using GitHub Actions.
 The output of this python script is a cleaned CSV file containing all relevant car listings in the state of Georgia from cars.com.
 CSV files are located in the "working_dataset" directory.